|

 C1 Errors refer to the block error rate (BLER), which

 consists of bit errors at the lowest level.
-BLER is
+C1

-always expressed in errors per second.
-All CDs and
+in errors per second.
+All CDs and CDRs contain C1

-CDRs contain C1 errors.
-They are a normal result of
+errors.
+They are a normal result of the write

 based on 10 second samples.

-98 frames per block) and is an indication of a CD player's
+frame, 98 frames per block) and is an indication of a CD

+data.
 C2 errors can be serious.
-A CD player may correct
+In theory, a CD player

-or a CD writer's failure to produce a quality burn (see
+or the failure of a CD burner to produce a quality burn (see

 conclusion).

-after C2 error correction.
-No CU errors are allowed in
+present after error correction.
+No CU errors are

 When errors are the result of physical damage to the disc,